admattingly/Macho/README.md

  - Check the [src](https://github.com/admattingly/Macho/tree/main/src) directory to see if the instruction is implemented.
  - Check the [tests](https://github.com/admattingly/Macho/tree/main/tests) directory to see if an example exists for your target instruction or something like it.
  - Find the description of the machine instruction in the [IBM z/Architecture Principles of Operation](https://publibfp.dhe.ibm.com/epubs/pdf/a227832d.pdf).
 This is your **documentation** for the Macho routine.
- - Write and test your application, making sure the MACHO.PDSE (or MACHO.PDSE64 for a 64-bit application) is in your STEPLIB.
+ - Write and test your application, making sure the MACHO.PDSE library (or MACHO.PDSE64 library for a 64-bit application) is in your STEPLIB.